San Luis Obispo Coast AVA: Climate

-Soil
+Soils

 Soils in this region are characterized by rocky outcrops and shallow soils derived from sandstone and metamorphic rock, as well as soils from igneous and granitic rocks.
-Geologist Ben Schupack explains the uniqueness of this AVA: “The SLO Coast AVA sits on top of what is known to geologists as an accretionary wedge.
+Geologist Ben Schupack explains the uniqueness of this AVA: "The SLO Coast AVA sits on top of what is known to geologists as an accretionary wedge.
 These are ocean sediments which smashed into the West Coast as the Farallon Plate was being dragged under the North American Plate over geologic time.
-Soils within the SLO Coast are highly varied due to the complex history of the landscape.”
+Soils within the SLO Coast are highly varied due to the complex history of the landscape."

 The soils of the AVA can be divided into four groups.
 The largest group, found in the north and central parts of the AVA, is derived from the Franciscan Formation and is composed of sandstone, shale, and metamorphosed sedimentary rocks.
 Examples of soil series in this group include Diablo, San Simeon, Shimmon, Conception and Santa Lucia series.
 The second largest group consists of younger marine deposits and basin sediments from the Miocene and Pliocene periods.
 These soils are composed of sandy loam and loams derived from marine deposits and include the Pismo, Briones, Tierrs, Gazos, Nacimiento, Linne, Balcom, and Sorrento soil series.
 These soils provide excellent drainage for vineyards, but may require irrigation during the growing season.
 The third group is derived from volcanic intrusion and represents a very small percentage of the soils within the AVA.
 Most soils in this group are found on excessively steep slopes or rocky terrain that is unsuitable for viticulture.
 The final group is derived from wind deposits and comprises the sand dunes and low areas near the coast.
 These soils also cover a very small percent of the AVA and are generally unsuitable for viticulture due to their excessive drainage and high sodium content.
 The soils to the east of the AVA consist mainly of alluvial and terrace deposits.
 Soils to the south of the SLO Coast consist of deep, fertile, sandy soils derived from alluvial deposits that contain less clay than the majority of soils within the AVA.

-SLO Coast is characterized by shallow loam and calcereous soil with ample deposits of limestone and calcium.
-Being such a large area, vineyard owners see everything from sandy loam to clay rich in volcanic deposits across the 408000 acre of the county.
-Very few modern Californian vignerons would consider the Edna Valley or Arroyo Grande of the county as obvious places to plant vineyards.
-But the determination of local pioneers has been rewarded with high-quality white wines proving cool-climate viticulture a triumph.
-The finest wines to come from Arroyo Grande are blends of Chardonnay and Pinot Noir.